Skip to Content

 Christmas In London with Kids

-The winter festivities are kicking off on Saturday 4 December and Santa and his Elf will be at the Museum from 4-23 December 11:00-15:00 daily.
+The winter festivities are kicking off on Saturday 24th November and Santa will be at the Museum from Mondays – Fridays from 24 November – 15 December (during term time)

 Thames Rocket – Jingle Bell Blast